0x80/typed-firestore-server/README.md

 All functions return a form of `FsDocument<T>` conveniently combine the data and id.

-The mutable version `FsMutableDocument<T>` also provides a strongly-typed `update` function and the original `ref` in case you need to call any other native Firestore functions.
+The mutable version `FsMutableDocument<T>` also provides a typed `update` function and the original `ref` in case you need to call any other native Firestore functions.

 ### Single Documents